crytic/building-secure-contracts/program-analysis/manticore/adding-constraints.md

 ## Summary: Adding Constraints

-Adding constraint to the previous code, we obtain:
+By incorporating constraints into the previous code, we obtain:

 ```python3
 from manticore.ethereum import ManticoreEVM